-A child whose admission to Reception was delayed is likely to request that transfer to a secondary school be delayed.
-We would encourage a parent to contact the school before making an application for a place in the normal round intake into Year 7 to discuss their child's education.
+A child whose admission to Reception was delayed is likely to request that transfer to a secondary school or to sixth form be delayed.
+We would encourage a parent to contact the school before making an application for a place in the normal round intake into Year 12 to discuss their child's education.

-The admission authority is mindful of the guidance given to schools regarding continuity for the child's education but reserves the right to make the decision in each case.
+The admission authority is mindful of the guidance given to schools regarding continuity for the child's education.